-Except maybe there is.
+Except maybe there is!
 Especially when you find something that you love.

-Why We Need Hobbies
+Why Moms Need Hobbies

 Maybe you don’t!
 You’re completely fulfilled at home and at work.
 You are doing activities that you enjoy and are filling your proverbial cup 80% of the time.
 If that sounds like you, AWESOME!
 Hat tip to you my friend.

-But so many moms don’t have that.
+But so many moms, particularly women in their 30s with small kids, don’t have that.

 There’s the mom who works outside the home at a job she likes, but doesn’t love.
-Or the mom who stays home with her kids and feels an itch to do something different.
+Or the mom who stays home with her kids and feels the itch to do something different.
 Then there’s the urge to create when you’re not creating.
 The urge to learn when you’re not learning.
 The urge to connect when you’re not connecting.
 All benefits that a hobby can provide.

 If any of that rings true and you aren’t in the market for a full job change right now, a hobby might be where it’s at.

-Why Don’t We Have Hobbies?
+Why Don’t Moms Have Hobbies?

 So if hobbies can help us tap into the creative part of our brain, offer meditative benefits, teach new skills, and allow us meet interesting people, then why doesn’t everyone have a hobby?
-And to narrow in our focus, why don’t moms have hobbies?

-Back in the day before kids we might have been bouncing around the world of hobbies because we had more free time.
+Back in the day before kids, we might have been bouncing around the world of hobbies because we had more free time.
 Or back up the dial even further, in our formal education we were offered up a slate of clubs and organizations to join that became the source of our hobby exploration.
 It was all teed up for us and we simply had to raise our hands to join.
 Easy peasy lemon hobby.

 On top of that, that organized structure we once used to our advantage is still there, but it’s geared towards our kids.
 Mommy & Me Yoga, Mommy & Me Swim Lessons, Mommy & Me Archery.
 (Maybe?).